LuminifeorusAE/shortgen/README.md

     Step 3: Add FFmpeg to PATH.
 Set Windows environment variables to add FFmpeg to the PATH. ...
     Step 4: Verify FFmpeg PATH.

+To upload your video to your tiktok account you need to
+- copy your cookies in the text file and name it cookies.txt
+- store it in the same directory as executable file or
+- add them in your terminal enviroment variables
+For bash
+command
+- cd ~
+open your shell config file
+Add the export command for your environment variable at the end of the file

+- nano ~/.bashrc
+write
+- export TIKTOK_COOKIES_FILE="/path/to/your/cookies.txt"
+- reload your shell

+to write your api key to your enviroment variables you need to
+- nano ~/.bashrc
+write
+- export PEXELS_API_KEY = "your api key"
+- reload your shell

+for POWERSHELL

+- Open PowerShell.

+command

+- Use the Set-Item cmdlet to set the environment variable.
+For example:

+- Set-Item -Path Env:TIKTOK_COOKIES_FILE -Value "D:\projects\video-uploader\cookies.txt"

+- Get-Item Env:TIKTOK_COOKIES_FILE

+You should see the path you specified printed to the console.

+- notepad $PROFILE

+write

+$env:TIKTOK_COOKIES_FILE = "D:\projects\video-uploader\cookies.txt"(or your path)
+$env:PEXELS_API_KEY = 'your api key'

 ## Support
 dtadevosyan53@gmail.com